mindsdb/mindsdb/mindsdb/integrations/handlers/rocket_chat_handler/README.md

 ```

 ### Select Data

-To see if the connection was succesful, try searching for messages in a channel
+To see if the connection was successful, try searching for messages in a channel

 ```
 SELECT *